Unveiling Central ortho-H2D+ Depletion at Sub-kau Scales in Prestellar Core G205.46-14.56M3: The First Interferometric Evidence and Implications for Deuterium Chemistry: Analysis

 We first determine the o-\HtDp column density, $N$(o-\HtDp), under the local thermal equilibrium (LTE) condition and the \Ht column density, $N$(\Ht), assuming optically thin 820~\micron continuum emission (Section \ref{sec:res}).
 The o-\HtDp(\oHtDpgrd) line is thermalized given its critical density of $1.1\times10^5$~cm$^{-3}$ at 8--10~K \citep{Hugo09}, well below the averaged density within the central flat region of \souname \citep[$7\times10^6$~cm$^{-3}$;][]{Sahu23}.
 The detailed derivations are provided in \autoref{app:colden}.

 \autoref{fig:LTE}(a) shows the brightness temperature ($T_{\rm b}$) at the o-\HtDp(\oHtDpgrd) spectral peak.
 For simplicity, we assume a uniform excitation temperature ($T_{\rm ex}$) across the core.
-Given the maximum $T_{\rm b}$ of $1.52\pm0.17$~K at the northern ridge, the lower limit for $T_{\rm ex}$ for a non-maser line is 7.1~K to find a real (non-complex) value for $\tau_\nu$ (see \autoref{equ:tau}).
-Accordingly, we adopt $T_{\rm ex}=8$~K, and find that the optical depth ($\tau$) remains optically thin ($\tau < 0.5$) throughout \souname. \autoref{fig:LTE}(b) presents the $N$(o-\HtDp) map, overlaid with $\tau$ contours, illustrating their proportional relationship. \autoref{fig:LTE}(c) shows the $N$(\Ht) map adopting a dust temperature ($T_{\rm d}$) of also 8~K, considering efficient dust--gas coupling \citep{Goldsmith01}.
+Given the maximum $T_{\rm b}$ of $1.52\pm0.17$~K at the northern ridge, the lower limit for $T_{\rm ex}$ for a non-maser line is 7.1~K to find a real (non-complex) value for the optical depth ($\tau_\nu$; see \autoref{equ:tau}).
+Accordingly, we adopt $T_{\rm ex}=8$~K, and find that the optical depth remains moderately thin ($\tau_\nu\lesssim1$) throughout \souname. \autoref{fig:LTE}(b) presents the $N$(o-\HtDp) map. \autoref{fig:LTE}(c) shows the $N$(\Ht) map adopting a dust temperature ($T_{\rm d}$) of also 8~K, considering efficient dust--gas coupling \citep{Goldsmith01}.
 Then \autoref{fig:LTE}(d) shows the o-\HtDp column abundance map, $X(\mathrm{o\text{-}H_2D^+})=N(\mathrm{o\text{-}H_2D^+})/N(\mathrm{H_2})$.

 The o-\HtDp column abundance is about $10^{-10}$ at the outskirts, with several local maxima around B1.
 Toward the inner regions, including the continuum saddle, the abundance decreases and exhibits two distinct minima located near the continuum peaks of B1 and B2, each within the $\sim$0\farcs8 beam size.
 The beam-averaged abundances are $X(\mathrm{o\text{-}H_2D^+})=(5.0\pm0.7)\times10^{-11}$ toward B1 and $(3.0\pm0.6)\times10^{-11}$ toward B2, corresponding to column depletion factors of $\sim$2 for B1 and $\sim$3 for B2 relative to the outskirts value of $X(\mathrm{o\text{-}H_2D^+})\sim10^{-10}$.